hanswors1-ui/perfume_inventory.io/README.md

 ## ✨ Features

 - **📝 Easy Inventory Management**: Add, edit, and delete perfumes from your collection
+- **💧 Dual Inventory System**: Separate management for full bottles and decants/samples
+  - **🧴 Full Bottles**: Complete tracking with batch codes and production dates
+  - **💧 Decants**: Simplified tracking for samples (no batch code/production date needed)
+  - **🔄 Easy Switching**: Toggle between views with one click
+  - **📊 Independent Statistics**: Separate stats for bottles and decants
+  - **💾 Dual Storage**: Each inventory stored separately in LocalStorage
 - **🌍 Multi-Language Support**: Switch between English and Polish with one click
 - **✨ Smart Autocomplete**: Auto-suggest from 40+ popular brands and 350+ popular perfumes including all flankers and variations
+- **✏️ Inline Editing**: Click to edit concentration, quantity, and size directly in the table
 - **🏷️ Comprehensive Status Tracking**: Mark perfumes with multiple statuses
   - **Owned**: Perfumes in your collection
   - **Want to Get**: Perfumes on your wishlist to purchase
   - **Want to Try**: Perfumes you'd like to sample or test
   - **For Sale**: Perfumes you're selling
   - **Sold**: Perfumes that have been sold
-- **🔍 Smart Search**: Quickly find perfumes by name, brand, or batch code
+- **🔍 Smart Search**: Quickly find perfumes by name, brand, or batch code within active view
 - **📊 Statistics Dashboard**: View total perfumes, brands, collection value, and detailed status breakdown at a glance
-- **📅 Production Date Tracking**: Record and track production dates for each perfume
+- **📅 Production Date Tracking**: Record and track production dates for full bottles
-- **✅ Smart Batch Code Decoder**: Automatically decodes batch codes and populates production date (supports 6+ common formats)
+- **✅ Smart Batch Code Decoder**: Automatically decodes batch codes and populates production date (supports 8+ common formats)
 - **💾 Data Persistence**: All data stored locally in your browser using LocalStorage
-- **📤 Export/Import**: Backup and restore your inventory as JSON files
+- **📤 Export/Import**: Backup and restore your complete inventory (both bottles and decants) as JSON files
-- **📊 CSV Export**: Export your collection to CSV for spreadsheet applications with status information
+- **📊 CSV Export**: Export current view (bottles or decants) to CSV for spreadsheet applications
 - **📱 Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **🎨 Modern UI**: Beautiful gradient design with smooth animations and color-coded status indicators